khanfarzal/Cyclistic-Bike-Share-Analysis/README.md

 <a href="url"><img src="https://github.com/khanfarzal/Cyclistic-Bike-share-Analysis/blob/main/Graphs/Top%2020%20Busiest%20Stations.png" align="center" height="600" width="750" ></a>

 ### Peak Hours

 <a href="url"><img src="https://github.com/khanfarzal/Cyclistic-Bike-share-Analysis/blob/main/Graphs/Casual%20Weekday%20Peak%20Hours.png" align="center" height="500" width="1000" ></a>

+Casual riders seem to be hiring maximum number of bikes in the evening between 4:00 P.M. - 7:00 P.M. during weekdays probably for leisure activities after office hours.

 <a href="url"><img src="https://github.com/khanfarzal/Cyclistic-Bike-share-Analysis/blob/main/Graphs/Member%20Weekday%20Peak%20Hours.png" align="center" height="500" width="1000" ></a>

+Member riders are hiring maximum number of bikes during peak commute hours that is between 7:00 A.M. - 9:00 A.M. in the morning and between 4:00 P.M. - 6:00 P.M. in the evening.
+Also, member riders seem to be using the bikes to travel to and fro between home and train station since most of the peak cyclistic docking stations are near train stations.

 <a href="url"><img src="https://github.com/khanfarzal/Cyclistic-Bike-share-Analysis/blob/main/Graphs/Casual%20Weekend%20Peak%20Hours.png" align="center" height="500" width="1000" ></a>

+During weekends, casual riders hire maximum number of bikes between 12:00 P.M. - 5:00 P.M..
+The trend for weekends is a normal distribution unlike weekdays which was spiked during peak commute hours.

 <a href="url"><img src="https://github.com/khanfarzal/Cyclistic-Bike-share-Analysis/blob/main/Graphs/Member%20Weekend%20Peak%20Hours.png" align="center" height="500" width="1000" ></a>

+Bike hiring trend for member riders on weekends is comparable to that of casual riders, however a bit more consistent between 12:00 P.M. - 3:00 P.M.
+It seems that both riders types hire bikes for leisure and fun purposes during weekends.

 ### Recommendations